 Tyson Street, Wisconsin Street, and Oceanside Boulevard Beaches – These beaches are located south of the pier, at the end of the aforementioned streets.
 Restrooms, showers, and picnic tables are available.

-Buccaneer Beach – This small beach is located close to a park, playground, and the cool scene in South Oceanside.
+Buccaneer Beach – This small beach is located close to a park, playground, and cool scene in South Oceanside.

 South Oceanside Beach – This thin strip of sand is located at the end of Cassidy Street (sometimes it is known as Cassidy Street Beach).
 No facilities are available on site but it is a short walk to Buccaneer Beach.